MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 ## 3. Configure terraform backend state

-To configure the backend state you need the following Azure storage information:
+To configure the backend state, you need the following Azure storage information:

 - **storage_account_name**: The name of the Azure Storage account.
 - **container_name**: The name of the blob container.